Accessing Public Records In The UK Using The General Register Office

 The United Kingdom has implemented several ways for individuals to research their linage.
 They have made it easier to find information by making as much of it as possible available via the World Wide Web.

-On the General Register Office’s website there are several other websites that individuals will find useful.
+On the General Register Office’s website, there are several other websites that individuals will find useful.
 One such website is the Gov.UK site.
 This site has a mountain of information to aid in many types of searches.
-Certificates of many kinds including birth, death, marriage and civil partnerships can be ordered from the Gov.UK site as well as the General Register Office site.
+Certificates of many kinds including birth, death, marriage, and civil partnerships can be ordered from the Gov.UK site as well as the General Register Office site.

 The UK government has made it easy and convenient to research and apply for many documents.
 The websites are easy to navigate and contact information is supplied if there are any questions.
-Genealogist whether professional or amateur will find many useful features and available information on these websites to aid in their searches.
+Genealogists whether professional or amateur will find many useful features and available information on these websites to aid in their searches.